vuminhtue/SMU_StableDiffusion_UI/_episodes/API from NEAR.md

 ---
-title: "Downloading data with with NEAR using API"
+title: "Uploading GIS file to request download from NEAR using API"
 teaching: 5 min
 exercises: 0
-questions: "How to download data from website using API?"
+questions: "How to upload GIS data to NEAR website using API?"
 objectives:

 keypoints:
-- "Postman, Python, API"
+- "Postman, Python, API, upload"
 ---

 ## Introduction
-- Sometime, we need to use API to download the data from website when there are so many files and options to download.
+- Sometime, we need to use API to upload GIS data to website to request files when there are so many files and options to download.
 - You can download data from Twitter, YouTube, Google etc using API.
 However you will need to register with the provider and get the API key or Bearer Token.
 - This is an actual project where we will be downloading data from near website vista.um.co, with given username/password and API token.